Thank you for your interest in writing for Counseling Today.

 • Use a clear, concise, engaging and accessible style that’s free of jargon and idioms.

-• If referring to research findings, explain their significance in plain terms.
-We do not publish footnotes, citations or reference lists.
+• We do not publish footnotes, citations or reference lists.
+If referring to research findings, explain their significance in plain terms.
 Include any attribution within the natural flow of the article.

 • Write in a voice and style you would use if you were having a conversation with a close colleague about the topic.